arwahdevops/dbsync/README.md

 *   🔐 **Least Privilege Principle:** Grant the database users configured for `dbsync` only the minimum necessary permissions:
     *   **Source User:** Requires `SELECT` permissions on the tables to be synced and permissions to query `information_schema` (or equivalent schema metadata tables).
     *   **Target User:** Requires permissions for `SELECT`, `INSERT`, `UPDATE`, `DELETE`.
 Depending on the `SCHEMA_SYNC_STRATEGY`, it also needs `DROP TABLE`, `CREATE TABLE`, `ALTER TABLE`, `CREATE INDEX`, `DROP INDEX`, `ALTER TABLE ADD CONSTRAINT`, `ALTER TABLE DROP CONSTRAINT`.
 *   🔒 **Secure Connections:** **Strongly recommended** to use encrypted database connections in production by setting `SRC_SSLMODE` and `DST_SSLMODE` to `require`, `verify-ca`, or `verify-full` (depending on your setup) for PostgreSQL and configuring equivalent TLS settings for MySQL.
-Similarly, ensure the connection to Vault (`VAULT_ADDR`) uses HTTPS and configure `VAULT_CACERT` or disable `VAULT_SKIP_VERIFY=false`.
+Similarly, ensure the connection to Vault (`VAULT_ADDR`) uses HTTPS and configure `VAULT_CACERT` or do not set `VAULT_SKIP_VERIFY=true`.

 ---

 ## ⚠️ Limitations & Considerations

 *   **One-Way, Full Sync:** This tool performs a one-way (source -> destination) full data synchronization on each run.
-It's not suitable for real-time replication or CDC.
+It's not suitable for real-time replication or Change Data Capture (CDC).
 *   **Primary Key Requirement:** Efficient data synchronization relies heavily on sortable primary keys (single or composite) for pagination.
-Tables without primary keys might fail to sync or perform poorly, especially if large and `SCHEMA_SYNC_STRATEGY=none`.
+Tables without primary keys might fail to sync data reliably or perform poorly, especially if large.
+*   **`alter` Strategy (Experimental):**
-*   **`alter` Strategy:** The `alter` schema strategy is **experimental**.
-It may not handle all schema differences correctly, especially complex type changes between different database dialects.
-Use with caution and thorough testing.
+    *   The `alter` schema strategy is tagged **experimental**.
+Its ability to handle all schema differences may be limited, particularly:
+        *   **Complex Type Changes:** Changing data types between different dialects (e.g., `TEXT` to `VARCHAR(10)` in MySQL, `VARCHAR` to `INT`) might fail, cause data loss/truncation, or require manual `USING` clauses (PostgreSQL) that `dbsync` may not generate perfectly.
+Use with extreme caution for type changes.
+        *   **Modifying `IDENTITY`/`AUTO_INCREMENT`:** Adding or removing these properties on existing columns is usually not handled automatically by the `alter` strategy.
+        *   **Generated Columns:** Changes to generated column expressions are not detected or handled.
+    *   The `drop_create` strategy is more reliable for significant schema changes.
+*   **SQLite `ALTER TABLE` Limitations:** SQLite has very limited `ALTER TABLE` support.
+The `alter` strategy **will not** attempt to change the type, nullability, default value, or collation of existing columns in SQLite.
+For such changes, you must recreate the table manually or use the `drop_create` strategy.
-*   **Constraint/Index Sync:** While the tool attempts to sync indexes and constraints, the detection and DDL generation might be incomplete for all types or database versions (especially CHECK constraints and complex indexes).
-Foreign Keys are typically applied *after* data sync, which could fail if data violates the constraint.
+*   **Constraint/Index Sync:** While the tool attempts to sync indexes and constraints, detection and DDL generation might be incomplete for all types (especially `CHECK` constraints) or database versions.
+Foreign Keys are typically applied *after* data sync, which could fail if data violates the constraint. `DISABLE_FK_DURING_SYNC` can help initial load but doesn't fix underlying data issues.
-*   **Complex Types:** Mapping for custom types, complex arrays, spatial data, etc., might be limited.
-Unknown types often fall back to generic text types.
-The custom type mapping feature (`TYPE_MAPPING_FILE_PATH`) can help address this.
+*   **Complex Data Types:** Mapping for custom types, complex arrays, spatial data, etc., might be limited or require explicit definitions in `typemap.json`.
+Unknown types often fallback to generic text types.
-*   **Generated Columns:** Data in generated/computed columns is not directly synced; the destination DB is expected to compute them.
+*   **Generated/Computed Columns:** Data in generated/computed columns is not directly synced; the destination DB is expected to compute them based on its definition.
 Type mapping is skipped for such columns.
-*   **Performance:** Sync speed depends heavily on network, disk I/O, database tuning, data volume, chosen `WORKERS`/`BATCH_SIZE`, etc.
+*   **Performance:** Sync speed depends heavily on network latency/bandwidth, disk I/O, database tuning, data volume, chosen `WORKERS`/`BATCH_SIZE`, complexity of transformations, etc.

 ---